hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Keep in mind the stability, performance, aktivity, actuality and author.

-  Discripe why the it is needed.
+  Discripe why it is needed.
 -->

 ## Screenshots of changes
 <!--
   only needed for visiual stuff

--->
+  If visisual changes exists, work from beginning thogheter with UI/UX -->

 ## Approval for review